-Think you know Rhodes?
-Well, allow us to help you see the largest of the Dodecanese islands in a whole new light.
 And best of all, the experiences we’re proposing are enjoyed most away from the bustle and heat of the peak summer months.
 Prepare to see the largest of the Dodecanese islands in a whole new light.

 Time travel in the medieval Old Town

 Of course it’s top of the list.
 There’s something otherworldly about the Old Town of Rhodes.
 Not just because it feels like a film set for jousting knights but because it’s just as alive today as it was in the Middle Ages.
 Imagine yourself on the Street of the Knights.
 At the one end is the Palace of the Grand Master and, at the other, the Hospital of the Knights (co-housed with the Archaeological Museum).

 And all along the cobblestoned way are Inns where knights once drank, prayed and plotted.
 The whole town is a UNESCO World Heritage Site.
 Take your time to explore the little alleyways and the Ottoman and Jewish quarters.
 And when you’re done, find yourself a restaurant that does modern Greek food with a high-end twist – just so your travel clock gets the full experience.